top of page

 • Thermoelectric Coolboxes: These coolers are less efficient, typically drawing 4-5A continuously.
 This can result in 96-120Ah per day, making them less suitable for long-term off-grid use without frequent recharging.

-In a campervan people more commonly use a 12V compressor fridge which can run directly from your leisure batteries or run through the inverter if you so choose.
-These fridges are known as 2-way fridges as they can run on either 12V or 110V / 230V.
+12V compressor fridges are much better suited to off-grid use as they run directly from your leisure batteries.
+These fridges are known as 2-way fridges as they can also run on 110V / 230V mains power.

 Pros